 As the autumn and winter months practically demand leather shoes – because, you know, weather – use summer as an opportunity to break out more tactile suede versions that add a welcomed air of relaxation to proceedings.

-The white sneaker is to modern men what wingtips were to the men that went before them.
-In other words, it’s a modern wardrobe essential and a surefire style classic of tomorrow.
+The minimalist white sneaker is to modern men what wingtips were to those that went before.
+In other words, it’s a wardrobe essential and a surefire style classic of tomorrow.
 If you don’t already have a pair or two in your rotation, there’s no better time to join the party.

 “The beauty of the white sneaker is its versatility,” explains Antoine Delapierre, principal designer at independent sneaker brand Seven Feet Apart.
 “Great with shorts and chinos on holiday or dashing through summer showers in the city, it’s a footwear style that never fails to look fresh.”

-Where possible, aim for styles with minimal design details in order to ensure they bookend a suit just as easily as they do a pair of shorts.
+Where possible, aim for styles with as few design details as possible to ensure they bookend a suit just as easily as they do a pair of shorts.